Staff Profile

 - Indigenous and minority language use in film production and distribution.

-I am interested in supervising any practice based PhDs using creative documentary filmmaking, contact me directly or see our PhD in Film Practice for more information.
+I am interested in supervising any practice based PhDs using creative documentary filmmaking, see current PhD students the teaching tab, and contact me directly, or see our PhD in Film Practice for more information.

 Current and recent research projects:

-I am currently continuing my creative documentary film based exploration of subjects and themes emerging from anthropology, environmental history, oral history, as well as exploring creative documentary film practice along the way.
-Recent film projects have seen me filming off the bow of prawn trawlers off the islands of the Outer Hebrides, off the back of sheep mustering farm bikes in NZ, filming for 12 months in a rural Zambian classroom, as well as collaborating with filmmakers in Eastern Bolivia and care home staff in Sunderland.
+I am currently continuing my creative documentary film based exploration of subjects and themes emerging from anthropology, health, environmental history, and sound archives.
+Recent film projects have seen me filming off the bow of prawn trawlers off the islands of the Outer Hebrides, off the back of sheep mustering farm bikes in NZ, filming for 12 months in a rural Zambian classroom, as well as collaborating with filmmakers in Eastern Bolivia, coastal Kenya and care home staff in Sunderland.

 Feature length (96min) creative documentary film based research project into the relationship between oral history, Scottish Gaelic and the fishing communities in the Outer Hebrides, Scotland.
 The project aims to simultaneously research the creative potential of restored sound archive to reconstitute and historically position contemporary observational moving images alongside its linguistic anthropological research inquiries.
 The feature documentary film premiered at the 2021 Glasgow Film Festival was released in over 50 cinemas across the UK and broadcast on BBC.
 It was also released internationally in cinemas, broadcast and was awarded and screened at film festivals including having its northern European premiere at global A-list film festival Tallinn Black Nights.
 For more information please see the films website at https://iorramfilm.com